Thomasdezeeuw/ini/README.md

 ## License

 Licensed under the MIT license, copyright (C) Thomas de Zeeuw.
+See `LICENSE` for more information.